Semiu/Intro-to-Python/README.md

 `deep-learning` folder contains scripts and notebooks explaining deep learning using varying frameworks such as Keras, Fastai, and PyTorch.

-`Django` folder contains scripts and notebooks explaining the working of the Django framework for building Python MVC applications.
+`Django` folder contains scripts and notebooks explaining the working of the Django framework for building Python MVT applications.

 `flask` folder contains scripts and notebooks explaining the working of the Flask framework for building Python web applications.